Ad – This post is sponsored by Bricoflor.

 Plan The Layout Of Your Flooring

-When laying the floor, you should start laying the planks along the length of the longest wall of your room.
+When laying the floor, you should almost always start laying the planks along the length of the longest wall of your room.
 Take the position of your windows and the direction of the light into account, too.
-Ideally, the light will fall along the long length of the boards.
+Ideally, the light will fall along the long length of the boards so that the joins between the boards become less visible.

 Lastly, take a look at the direction of any other flooring adjoining the room.
 Ideally, you’ll want the boards to run in the same direction as any other flooring to give everything a seamless look.